neuroethology/TREBA/README.md

 Since the data used in the mouse experiments in our paper is from an internal dataset, we show the task programming results here from the released [CalMS21 dataset](https://arxiv.org/abs/2104.02710).
 Link to download the dataset: [https://data.caltech.edu/records/1991](https://data.caltech.edu/records/1991).
 The dataset link also includes the pre-extracted TREBA features.
 To use the pre-extracted TREBA features for behavior classification on CalMS21, you can use the code in the [CalMS21 Classifier Repo](https://gitlab.aicrowd.com/aicrowd/research/mab-e/mab-e-baselines).
 The three tasks are:
 * Task 1: Classic Classification - classify three behaviors of interest annotated by the same expert annotator.
-* Task 2: Annotation Style Transfer - classify three behvaviors of interest annotated by five different expert annotators.
+* Task 2: Annotation Style Transfer - classify three behaviors of interest annotated by five different expert annotators.
 * Task 3: New Behaviors - train classifiers to annotate new behaviors with only a few videos.

 To train TREBA from scratch on the unlabeled subset, first download the data (unlabeled_videos) from [https://data.caltech.edu/records/1991](https://data.caltech.edu/records/1991) into util/datasets/mouse_v1 and unzip it, then you can use the script [util/datasets/mouse_v1/convert_calms21_to_npz.py](https://github.com/neuroethology/TREBA/blob/master/util/datasets/mouse_v1/convert_calms21_to_npz.py) to convert the CalMS21 json files to the npz files for training TREBA: